-1. Who is eligible for the Young India Fellowship?
+1. Who is eligible for Young India Fellowship?

 This postgraduate programme is open to:

-- Students who are in the final year of their undergraduate degree
+- Students who are in the final year of their undergraduate and postgraduate degree

-- Students who have completed their undergraduate degree and postgraduate degree and have worked straight after that for not more than two years
+- Students who have completed their undergraduate degree and postgraduate degree and have worked straight after that for not more than three years

-- There is no restriction with respect to the medium of instruction (English, Hindi, regional language) that the student has been exposed to at the school level.
-However, she/he should be able to converse, read and write in English given that the medium of instruction at the YIF programme is English.
+- Students who have received education through any medium of instruction (English, Hindi, regional language).
+However, she/he should be able to converse, read and write in English given that the medium of instruction at YIF programme is English.

 - All Indian Nationals